• Skip to primary navigation

 Heads up!
 The following is an affiliate link.
 If you buy something through it, I will receive a small commission.
 You won’t need to pay a penny more, but it’ll help keep my lights on!
 Thank you, bestie.
 You’re the best!

 This Silver Dollar Pancake Pan is handy if you’re the type that likes your pancakes to be perfectly uniform!
-If that’s not your type of thing, make sure to check out the Shop for more ideas!

 The result is a delicious and versatile pancake recipe that works as both a feel good brunch, and as something to impress your weekly brunch bunch with.
 Feel free to mix it up!
 Some days I’ll stir fresh blueberries straight into my batter (before folding in the egg white) because life is too short not to put blueberries in your pancakes.